netbears/opsworks-elasticsearch/README.md

 ## Initial deploy method

 * Go to CloudFormation and launch the stack.
 The default parameters work just fine, but you might want to tweak them for all intents and purposes
+* Initially, 3 nodes will be deployed in the newly created private subnets

 ## Notes